Congratulations Class of 2024!

 Seating is on a first-come, first-served basis and is not reserved in any section (except for graduating students and faculty).
 Families shall consider arriving together to avoid any disruption or conflict regarding seating prior to or during the event.

 Commencement is both a joyous and solemn event.
 Please express your excitement in ways that will not prevent others from hearing the speaker and enjoying the ceremony.

 Exiting After the Ceremony

-It is suggested that graduating students pre-plan a meeting location outside of the Wilson Complex for themselves and their guests after the ceremony, to alleviate congestion while exiting.
+It is suggested that graduating students pre-plan a meeting location outside of the venue for themselves and their guests after the ceremony, to alleviate congestion while exiting.